rizinorg/rizin/test/README.md

 to build Rizin).
 You can run one specific testcase category (e.g. the whole `test_bin.c` file) using `meson test -C build bin`.
 If you are using `meson test`, you should consider using the `--print-errorlogs` flag.

+## Benchmarks

+In order to be able to run the benchmarks the `-Denable_benchmarks=true` switch needs to be specified when setting the build directory (e.g. `meson setup build -Denable_benchmarks=true`).

+Afterwards, to run the benchmarks, use `ninja -C build test --benchmark` (or `meson test -C build --benchmark`) from the top directory (replace `build` with the name of the directory you used to build Rizin).

+Running a specific set of benchmarks (e.g. `bitvector`) can be done with `ninja -C build test bitvector --benchmark`.

 # Failure Levels